Using Ext JS Components in Your React Apps – Part 1

 Getting Started

-In this article, I’ll give you a few examples to get you started with Ext JS Reactor.
-It’s worth noting that the steps will most likely be much simpler once we release our packaged product.
+In this article, we will provide examples to help you get started with Ext JS Reactor.
+Please note that the integration process will become even more straightforward with the release of our upcoming packaged product.

 Prerequisites

-First, you’ll need to install the necessary initial packages:
+To begin, you’ll need to install the essential packages:

-Note that Ext JS requires a license, and Ext JS Reactor works equally well with a trial or standard Ext JS license.
+Note: Ext JS requires a valid license, but Ext JS Reactor is compatible with both trial and standard Ext JS licenses.

 Starting from Scratch